November (2017 film): Plot

 That night, Hans and Liina encounter each other in a dreamlike state in the forest.
 Liina wears the old Baroness' gown with a veil over her head.
 Hans does not seem to recognize Liina.
 He introduces himself and falls to his knees, thinking she is the young Baroness.
-Raak watches the two from a distance, saying to himself "Two fools" before walking away.
+Sander watches the two from a distance, saying to himself "Two fools" before walking away.
 The pair kneel in silence through the rainy night, and when morning comes, Hans finally kisses Liina through her veil.
 Ecstatic, Liina walks away, and Hans asks his melting kratt one final question.
 The kratt replies "That girl loves you" before dissolving into a muddy puddle.
 Hans then finds an expensive ring in the slush - one that had figured in a romantic tale in Venice that the kratt had relayed to Hans via the snowman's liquid memories.

 Hans chases after Liina - still thinking she is the Baroness - to propose.
 Meanwhile, the actual Baroness is shown to have finally sleepwalked off the manor roof the previous night, and died.
-Liina hears Hans' wagon approaching and removes her veil in happy anticipation.
-However, the devil appears on Hans' cart, and asks where his kratt is.
-When Hans replies that it had melted, the devil says "Then it's time to pay!", then snaps Hans' neck.
-Liina chases after the wagon bearing Hans' dead body, as it encounters the funeral procession for the dead young Baroness.
+Liina hears Hans's wagon approaching and after removing her concealing veil a little earlier on the road, resigns herself to reveal the truth.
+However, the Devil appears on Hans's cart, and asks where his kratt is.
+When Hans replies that it had melted, the Devil says "Then it's time to pay!", then snaps Hans's neck.
+Liina chases after the wagon bearing Hans's dead body, as it encounters the funeral procession for the dead young Baroness.

-Hans' father, Sander, berates his own kratt while they prepare Hans' body for burial, saying the kratts are burdens on humanity who won't hesitate to cut human throats.
-The kratt retorts by asking who told humans to make deals with the devil, and chides the father why humans fool the plague and the devil, but don't want to pay with their souls as promised.
-Sander then replies "But I have no soul."
+Hans's father, Sander, berates his own kratt while they prepare Hans's body for burial, saying the kratts are burdens on humanity who will not hesitate to cut human throats.
+The kratt retorts by asking who told humans to make deals with the devil, and chides the father why humans fool the plague and the devil, but do not want to pay with their souls as promised.
+Sander then replies "But I have no soul".

-After Hans' burial, Liina walks into a nearby river and drowns herself.
-Underneath the waters, her body slips from the Baroness' gown as she encounters Hans and kisses him one last time.
-Later, two villagers are then shown discovering solid gold pieces in the river.
+After Hans's burial, Liina walks into a nearby river and drowns herself.
+Underneath the waters, her body slips from the Baroness's gown as she encounters Hans and kisses him one last time.
+Later, two villagers are then shown discovering solid gold-pieces in the river.
 They declare it the buried Raak treasure before one of them lifts up Liina's body.
-They take the gold pieces but leave a gold necklace for Liina's corpse, saying it will make a nice dowry for a virgin bride.
+They take the gold-pieces but leave a gold necklace for Liina's corpse, saying it will make a nice dowry for a virgin bride.
 Liina's corpse then replies "Oh, yes.
-Just what a virgin bride dreams of."
+Just what a virgin bride dreams of".